Spring Detox Guide: Lighten Up After Winter

 - Extra support: Cooling self-massage with coconut oil

-- Avoid: Heating herbs, intense exercise, or competitive activities during the cleanse
+- Avoid: Heating herbs, intense exercise, competitive activities during the cleanse

 Kapha Spring Cleanse